In this article:

 Here are key differences:

-An eligible non-borrowing spouse meets specific criteria set by HUD (for HECMs) or lender guidelines (for proprietary reverse mortgages).
+An eligible non-borrowing spouse meets the criteria set by HUD (for HECMs) or lender guidelines (for proprietary reverse mortgages).
 When these conditions are met, the eligible spouse may remain in the home after the borrowing spouse dies, as long as they continue to meet the ongoing obligations of the loan.

 An eligible NBS typically must: